Are Microgreen Seeds Different From Regular Seeds?

 Microgreen Herbs

 Herbs are another plant type that is grown as microgreens.
 These are some of the most flavorful varieties.
-Herbs often take much longer to grow, but they are worth it for sure!
+Herbs often take much longer to grow, but they are worth it!

 Here are the most commonly grown herb microgreens